jupyterlab/galata/README.md

     />
 </h1>

+## Archived

+**This project is archived.
+Development is now happening in https://github.com/jupyterlab/jupyterlab**.

+---

 Galata is a JupyterLab UI Testing Framework that provides:
 - **[Rich High Level API](packages/galata/src/galata.ts)** to control and inspect JupyterLab UI programmatically
 - **Testing Tools** for capture, comparison and report generation